The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

 \subsection{SEEIR}

 This third example introduces parallel paths of infected compartments.
-The model and subsequent $R_0$ value was outlined by Diekmann \cite{diekmann2010construction}.
+The model and subsequent $R_0$ value were outlined by Diekmann \cite{diekmann2010construction}.
 The parameters $\mu, \beta, p, v_1, v_2, $ and $ \gamma$ represent birth/death rate, transmission rate, rate of exposure to infection, rate of becoming infectious for $E_1$, rate of becoming infectious for $E_2$, and rate of recovery, respectively.
 The SEEIR system is described by the following system of equations:

-The Equations \ref{eq:S_EEIR}-\ref{eq:R_EEIR} are mapped to a variable arc weight Petri net to yield Figure \ref{fig:SEEIR_PN}.
-We will analyze only the Variable Arc Weight Petri net (VAPN) implementation going forward for brevity and since it is the more novel approach.
+The Equations \eqref{eq:S_EEIR}--\eqref{eq:R_EEIR} are mapped to a variable arc weight Petri Net to yield \mbox{Figure \ref{fig:SEEIR_PN}}.
+We will analyze only the Variable Arc Weight Petri Net (VAPN) implementation going forward, for brevity, as it is the more novel approach.
 The corresponding SPN models would be analyzed using the same principles, relying on the net sum of continuous-time rate equations for each transition, as demonstrated for the SEIR model, yielding identical final $F$ and $V$ matrices at the DFE.

 The first step in finding the $R_0$ of the PN system in Figure \ref{fig:SEEIR_PN} is to obtain the DFE by setting the token levels of the infected places to zero, setting the net arc weight of non-infected places to 0, and solving for the token values at the non-infected places $(S^*, E_1^*, E_2^*, I^*, R^*)=(S^*, 0, 0, 0, 0)$.
-Note since $N=S+E_1+E_2+I+R$, $S^*=N$, where $N$ is the total population.
-Then the matrix $F_i(x)$ can be found by looking at the arc weights of arcs going into the infected compartments of $E_1, E_2,$ and $I$ as shown in Equation \ref{eq:NGMPN_F_Transm}.
+Note that since $N=S+E_1+E_2+I+R$, $S^*=N$, where $N$ is the total population.
+Then, the matrix $F_i(x)$ can be found by examining the arc weights of arcs entering the infected compartments of $E_1, E_2,$ and $I$, as shown in Equation~\eqref{eq:NGMPN_F_Transm}.
 Note that $i$ refers to the corresponding infected compartment and the corresponding row in the matrix, which we have numbered.
-For this example, the $E_1$ compartment is 1, the $E_2$ compartment is 2 and the $I$ compartment is 3.
+For this example, the $E_1$ compartment is 1, the $E_2$ compartment is 2, and the $I$ compartment is 3.

 From this, we find the rates of change with respect to $E_1$ in the first column, $E_2$ in the second column, $I$ in the third column, and we evaluate them at the DFE to give